ec-miller/react-video-player/README.md

 # React Video Player

-This project was created in Stephen Grider's Reace and Redux course on Udemy - interested in learning [Redux](https://www.udemy.com/react-redux/)?
+This project was created in Stephen Grider's React and Redux course on Udemy - interested in learning [Redux](https://www.udemy.com/react-redux/)?

 I added a few features:
 1. New searches will not refresh the video you are viewing